arises union with the desired deity.

-Intro to the History of Yoga is a deep dive into the ocean of ideas, practices, and culture that evolved into modern yoga.
-We look at over 2500 years of Indian cultural and spiritual innovation, including profound philosophical inquiry into the nature of existence and experience, and the disciplines of meditation, mantra, ritual, and breath that are the heart of yoga as a spiritual practice.
+In this course we’ll dive into the ocean of ideas, practices, and culture that evolved into modern yoga, looking at over 2500 years of South Asian cultural and spiritual innovation, including profound philosophical inquiry into the nature of the human experience, and the disciplines of meditation, mantra, ritual, and breath that are the heart of Yoga as a spiritual path.

 The course explores Yoga from two perspectives: history & practice.

 - Through the lens of history, ideas are explored by looking at the cultural conditions that surrounded them, the dynamic social and political contexts in which Yoga developed.